 Check a small section first to make sure the recipe won’t damage the fabric or affect colors before submerging the entire article.

 When finishing off in the sun, lay them directly on the grass instead of hanging them–the weight of hanging wet items can warp or weaken the fibers.

 After soaking in one of the treatments below, rinse well before regular laundering and drying to remove all traces of solution.

 - After washing, give them a good vinegar rinse to remove as much of the residue as possible.
 Ratio is one cup of white vinegar per gallon of water.
 Then do it again with plain water a time or two.

 Gallon hot water

 - Cover piece entirely and soak for at least 48 hours.
-Rinse well and lay out in the sun to dry.
-See notes below for rinse method.
+Lay out in the sun to dry.
+See notes below for method.

 - In a large roaster or pot, fill with hot water and several slices of lemon.
 Bring to a boil, turn off the heat and add your linens.
-Use a wooden spoon to push them down until they become completely submerged and saturated with the water.
+Take a wooden spoon and push them down until they become completely submerged and saturated.
 Cover the pot and leave overnight.

-- Rinse well, wash with mild detergent and water as usual and then lay the items out in the sun to dry.
+- Wash with mild detergent as usual and then lay the items out in the sun.

 1 Quart Buttermilk